nodejs/node/doc/api/crypto.md

 const alice = crypto.createECDH('secp256k1');
 const bob = crypto.createECDH('secp256k1');

-// Note: This is a shortcut way to specify one of Alice's previous private
+// This is a shortcut way of specifying one of Alice's previous private
 // keys.
 It would be unwise to use such a predictable private key in a real
 // application.
 alice.setPrivateKey(